MLS begins testing Video Assistant Referee system in select preseason games

 The Video Assistant Referee initiative, as outlined by the International Football Association Board (IFAB), consists of an additional referee positioned in a booth with technology that allows access to video at a finger’s touch from every available broadcast feed camera angle.

 Fifteen of the 22 MLS clubs will gain exposure to VARs during the preseason.
-VARs will be in use at the Desert Diamond Cup in Tucson, the Portland Invitational Tournament, the Carolina Challenge Cup in Charleston, South Carolina. and the IMG Invitational in Bradenton, Fla.
+VARs will be in use at the Desert Diamond Cup in Tucson, the Portland Invitational Tournament, the Carolina Challenge Cup in Charleston, South Carolina and the IMG Invitational in Bradenton, Florida.
 View the full list of preseason matches that will feature live, in-game VAR testing.

 In a statement, the league said that the “continued testing will focus on ensuring that communication between the referee and the Video Assistant Referee is clear, precise and efficient, with the aim of reducing avoidable delays to create minimum interference with maximum benefit.”